SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Dataset Construction} We synthesize short-contexts ($x_{\text{short}}$) and long-contexts ($x_{\text{long}}$) using the method in RULER~\citep{hsieh2024ruler} based on the training dataset of MuSiQue~\citep{musique-dataset}.
-Specifically, we randomly select a set of unrelated documents and mix them with relevant documents to form a context.
-The average lengths of short and long texts are $1.1K$ and $7.5K$ tokens, respectively.
+\paragraph{Dataset Construction} We construct $x_{\text{short}}$ and $x_{\text{long}}$ from the MuSiQue~\citep{musique-dataset} training set using the method in RULER~\citep{hsieh2024ruler}.
+Specifically, we form a long context by mixing relevant documents with random unrelated ones.
+On average, the short and long context contain $1.1$K and $7.5$K tokens, respectively.
 We use the original QA-pairs $(q, a)$ from Musique as the questions and ground truth answers.
 To obtain preference pairs, we perform sampling with a temperature of 0.85 using the instruction model.
 For each input ($x_{\text{short}},q, a$), we sample $N=32$ Chain-of-Thought~\citep{wei2022chain_of_thought} outputs and then select the corresponding preference pairs $(y_w^{\text{short}}, y_l^{\text{short}})$ using the sub-em metric.
 Ultimately, we synthesize 5,000 training samples $D = \{(x_{\text{long}}, x_{\text{short}}, q, a, y_w^{\text{short}}, y_l^{\text{short}})\}$.
 Additionally, we also sample 5,000 real long-context preference pairs $(y_w^{\text{long}}, y_l^{\text{long}})$ based on $x_{\text{long}}$.
 The composition of different datasets is shown in Table~\ref{tab:baseline_dataset_models}.
-The pipeline is illustrated in Figure~\ref{fig:data_condtruction} and more details can be found in Appendix~\ref{sec:data_construction}.
+Figure~\ref{fig:data_condtruction} shows the pipeline and more details are in Appendix~\ref{sec:data_construction}.